 - 2 tablespoons unseasoned rice vinegar

-Combine contents in small dish and mix well.
+Combine contents in a small dish and mix well.

 Often, I surprise myself with how many of these I can eat.